eagles-project/mam4xx/.github/pnnl-ci/README.md

 Since the pipeline status is automatically configured through GitLab premium + GitHub integration, pipeline status will automatically be posted to commits/PRs.

 There is a way to orchestrate this pipeline posting through non-premium GitLab as well - https://ecp-ci.gitlab.io/docs/guides/build-status-gitlab.html...

+#### Personal Access Token

+A Personal Access Token is needed to enable GitHub/GitLab integration.

+@jaelynlitz currently holds the PAT, set to expire Feb 2025.
+Followed instructions [here](https://docs.gitlab.com/ee/ci/ci_cd_for_external_repos/github_integration.html) under "Connect manually".

+In Summary:
+1. in [GitHub](https://github.com/settings/tokens/new), generate a Personal Access Token (classic) with permissions `repo` and `admin:repo_hook`
+2. have Owner permissions in GitLab
+3. in GitLab, go to Settings > Integrations > GitHub - paste your PAT in the new token field, test settings to see if connection is successful, then save changes.

+### Secrets

+The GitHub action in `/.github/workflows/pnnl_push_mirror.yml` relies on the following [GitHub secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
+Make sure to configure these if they are expired/broken:
+1. `GITLAB_ACCESS_TOKEN` : This is the Project Access Token configured with write permissions for the push mirror action [generated in GitLab and pasted as a secret in GitHub]
+1. `GITLAB_PIPELINE_TRIGGER_TOKEN` : This is a separate token that allows you to use the pipeline trigger API [generated in GitLab and pasted as a secret in GitHub]
+1. `GITLAB_REPO_URL` : The same url that one would use for adding mam4xx GitLab as a remote w/ https connection
+1. `GITLAB_USER` : The username to associate with push mirror actions (can be any valid user)

+#### GITLAB_ACCESS_TOKEN

+This is a Project Access Token generated in GitLab [here](https://code.pnnl.gov/e3sm/eagles/mam4xx/-/settings/access_tokens).

+It needs to have the Developer role and `write_repository` permissions.

+Once you have generated this in GitLab, paste the token as a secret in the GitHub variable `GITLAB_ACCESS_TOKEN` [here](https://github.com/eagles-project/mam4xx/settings/secrets/actions).

+#### GITLAB_PIPELINE_TRIGGER_TOKEN

+You will need to setup up a pipeline trigger token in order to allow GitHub acitons to trigger CI pipelines.
+This is a pipeline trigger token generated in GitLab under [CI/CD in Settings](https://code.pnnl.gov/e3sm/eagles/mam4xx/-/settings/ci_cd).

+Once generated by clicking "Add new token", paste the token as a secret in the GitHub variable `GITLAB_PIPELINE_TRIGGER_TOKEN` [here](https://github.com/eagles-project/mam4xx/settings/secrets/actions).

+*Note:* The curl syntax in [`pnnl_push_mirror.yml`](../workflows/pnnl_push_mirror.yml#21) is given in the GitLab dropdown "View trigger token usage examples" after generating a pipeline trigger token.

+#### GITLAB_REPO_URL

+This value is the url given when you want to clone the GitLab repository via https.
+Paste the value as a secret in the GitHub variable `GITLAB_REPO_URL`.

+#### GITLAB_USER

+This value can be be any valid GitLab username.
+Paste the value as a secret in the GitHub variable `GITLAB_USER`.

 ## Scripts
 There are shared environment variables that are propogated across both scripts, and each job shares the same template in order to reduce code duplication.